clue1ess/xv6/explanation_xv6.md

 META NOTE: suppose two processes are running, above KERNBASE, two diff kstacks and two disjoint set of pages(given by respective pgdir).

-ZOMBIE PROCESS

-1. A process which still has entry in process table.
-2. Child killed itself but parent did not do wait, so resources allocated to child are not released.
-OR
-3. Parent is dead before child.

 SEGMENTATION